 3. Service Contract.

-Service Provider agrees that it will abide by all terms of this Agreement and has the authority or has received approval from an authorized official of its institution to enter into this Agreement.
+Service Provider agrees that it will abide by all terms of this Agreement and warrants that it has the authority or has received approval from an authorized official of its institution to enter into this Agreement.
 Service Provider acknowledges and agrees that this contractual relationship is formed when Requester accepts a Quote for the Services being offered.
 In such an instance, the Service Provider agrees to perform the Order in accordance with the following: (I) this Agreement, (II) the Fees, (III) additional contractual provisions agreed upon by the Parties, and (IV) the Statement of Work accepted by both Requester and Service Provider, to the extent consistent with this Agreement (a “Service Contract”).

 3.2 Non-Conforming Services.

-In the event Services rendered by Service Provider do not meet the specifications as set forth in the applicable Order, at Requester’s option, Service Provider shall either (I) re-perform the non-conforming Services at its own cost within thirty (30) days after receiving notice from Requester of such non-conforming Services or (II) reimburse Science Exchange any amounts paid and compensate Science Exchange for the cost of Materials used in the performance of the Services.
+In the event Services rendered by Service Provider do not meet the specifications as set forth in the applicable Order, at Requester’s option, Service Provider shall either (I) re-perform the non-conforming Services at its own cost within thirty (30) days after receiving notice from Requester of such non-conforming Services, or (II) reimburse Science Exchange any amounts paid and compensate Science Exchange for the cost of Materials used in the performance of the Services.
 In the event that any animal involved in the Services becomes moribund or seriously ill (except for illness or death due to treatment with the Material), Service Provider shall be required to replace such animal at Service Provider’s expense upon request by Requester or Science Exchange.

-With respect to each Service Contract, Service Provider authorizes Science Exchange or Science Exchange’s third party payment processor to collect the Fees for an Order from the Requester on behalf of the Service Provider.
-Science Exchange guarantees the payment of the applicable Fees to Service Provider’s indicated payment account in accordance with the payment terms set forth in the purchase order issued to Service Provider and following Requester’s indication on the Platform that such Order is complete and the Order was performed in compliance with this Agreement and any additional terms as set forth in the Order.
+With respect to each Service Contract, Service Provider authorizes Science Exchange or Science Exchange’s third-party payment processor to collect the Fees for an Order from the Requester on behalf of the Service Provider.
+Science Exchange guarantees the payment of the applicable Fees to Service Provider’s indicated payment account in accordance with the payment terms set forth in the purchase order issued to Service Provider, and following Requester’s indication on the Platform that such Order is complete and the Order was performed in compliance with this Agreement and any additional terms as set forth in the Order.
 If Science Exchange receives no communication from a Requester within two (2) weeks of the Service Providers indication that the Order is complete, Science Exchange may indicate Order complete and pay the Service Provider.
-Service Provider’s are solely responsible for all costs incurred in using the Platform, performing Orders and determining, collecting, reporting and paying all applicable state and federal sales, income and other taxes.
+Service Provider is solely responsible for all costs incurred in using the Platform, performing Orders and determining, collecting, reporting and paying all applicable state and federal sales, income, and other taxes.
 After the commencement of an Order, should a Change Order be needed, such Change Order shall be documented and agreed to between the Service Provider and Requester (via the Science Exchange Platform).
 In such instance, Science Exchange on behalf of Requester shall ensure that each Change Order identifies all applicable changes.
 All payments shall be made in US Dollars at the agreed upon price stated in the Order, as issued by Science Exchange, regardless of any exchange rate.

-By entering into an Order, an Affiliate of a Party agrees to be bound by the terms and conditions of this Agreement applicable to Service Provider or Science Exchange, as the case may be, as if such Affiliate were a party hereto, to the extent such terms and conditions relate to performance under the Order.
+Upon acceptance of a Quote, an Affiliate of a Party agrees to be bound by the terms and conditions of this Agreement applicable to Service Provider or Science Exchange, as the case may be, as if such Affiliate were a party hereto, to the extent such terms and conditions relate to performance under the Order.
 Each of Service Provider and Science Exchange shall be responsible for the performance of its respective Affiliates under the applicable Order.

 Service Provider represents and warrants that Service Provider and its Representatives have not been and are not debarred, suspended or otherwise excluded from performing an Order.
 Such exclusions include, but are not limited to the United States Generic Drug Enforcement Act of 1992 (21 U.S.C. § 335(a)), as amended, exclusions from participating in any United States federal or state health care program pursuant to United States 42 U.S.C. § 1320a-7, et seq., as amended, Sections 306(a) or (b) of the U.S. Federal Food, Drug & Cosmetic Act, or in each case pursuant to any other equivalent or successor statutes, rules or regulations.
-If the Service Provider becomes aware that it or any of its Representatives become debarred or is the subject of an investigation that could cause it to be debarred, it represents and warrants that it shall immediately notify Science Exchange and Requester in writing.
+If the Service Provider becomes aware that it, or any of its Representatives, become debarred or is the subject of an investigation that could cause it to be debarred, it represents and warrants that it shall immediately notify Science Exchange and Requester in writing.